frgalvan/applicationsDB/README.md

 * Encrypt the db as to not worry about pushing it.

 ***A note about the committed 'applied.db'***
 *It's just got two dummy entries in it, but you can clear it and build it yourself! (see schema at the head of 'main.py')*

+# May 29, 2023